 It is also my desire that my students’ parents feel welcome in our classroom and know their value in supporting their children.
 Your children are at an age in which they will most likely aim to stretch a lot of boundaries; communication will be very important as we (parents, students, and teachers) work TOGETHER to complete a successful 5th grade year.

-My free time is filled with reading, learning, listening to music, and crafting.
-As of this writing, my main hobbies are Bible journaling, handlettering, following basketball, and “Happy Planning” (decorating planners to encourage completing needed tasks as well as serving as a memory book).
+My free time is filled with learning, reading, writing, listening to music, and crafting.
+As of this writing, I am about 75% finished with a book about Kualoa Ranch on Oahu: the history is AMAZING!!
+My non-writing hobbies hobbies are acrylic pour painting, handlettering, following basketball, and “Happy Planning” (decorating planners to encourage completing needed tasks as well as serving as a memory book).
 You will probably see my “planning” hobby rubbing off on the students as we use their “Reminder Binders” as a creative experience as well as an organizational tool.